 8. Lemon Balm Tea

-Lemon balm is a culinary herb that belongs to the family of mints with a natural hint of both lemon and mint flavor.
+Lemon balm is a culinary herb that belongs to the family of mints with a natural hint of both lemon and mint flavour.
 Drinking lemon balm tea can reduce nervousness and edginess, which are symptoms of anxiety.

 9. Gotu Kola Tea